baskotaaashu/ELK-Stack-Project1/README.md

 playbooks to setup and update conifgurations in multiple host machines easily and quickly.
 It also ensures that all three webservers have same configuration.
 The playbook used for DVWA configuration was [pentest.yml](Ansible/pentest.yml).

 The playbook implements the following tasks on all three webservers:
-- _Install the docker_
+- _Install the docker._
-- _Install python package manager: pip3_
+- _Install python package manager: pip3._
-- _Install python docker module_
+- _Install python docker module._
-- _Download the image and launch vulnerable webserver container_
+- _Download the image and launch vulnerable webserver container._
-- _Ensure VM always starts with docker service enabled_
+- _Ensure VM always starts with docker service enabled._

 The following screenshot displays the result of running `docker ps` after successfully configuring vulnerable webserver container.
 The output is obtained from vulnerable webserver Web-1 but output from other two servers should be similar.